The Centers for Disease Control and Prevention (CDC) now recommends a COVID-19 vaccine for children ages five and older.

 Why Should I Vaccinate My Child?

-Children are most vulnerable when they are born, and they depend on you to make the right choices to protect them.
-It is critical to stick to the vaccination schedule provided by your child’s doctor.
-No matter the age, preventing dangerous diseases outweighs any possible side effects such as slight pain, swelling, or low-grade fever that your child may experience.
+Once your child is born, it is critical to stick to the vaccination schedule provided by your child’s doctor.
+No matter the age, preventing dangerous diseases outweighs any possible vaccine side effects such as slight pain, swelling, or low-grade fever.
 These are important steps toward building your child’s immune system during their critical developmental stages.

 The Tdap vaccine is a booster for the children’s DTaP vaccine, necessary for older children because the effectiveness of the first vaccine wears off over time.
 Doctors recommend that all children six months and older receive the flu vaccine every year because the flu virus changes each year.